lrtzndrsn/LinAlgAdvancedExtensions/README.md

 With the library written by Francois, I have implemented common Linear Algebra algorithms, such as Gramm-Schmidt, Norm, Transposition, etc.

 ## How to run
 The language steeings are those of Python 3.6 or higher.
 This should run on Windows, Linux and macOS if Python is installed properly (using for instance Anaconda or Miniconda).

-* For Windows platforms, to execute your code, navigate to ProjectC folder and
+* For Windows platforms, to execute the code, navigate to ProjectC folder and
   C:\FolderPath> python TestProjectC.py
-* For MacOS/Linux platforms, to execute your code, navigate to ProjectC folder and
+* For MacOS/Linux platforms, to execute the code, navigate to ProjectC folder and
  folder_path$ python TestProjectC.py

 #### Please note: